marlonbarrios/cognitive_drift/README.md

 She thought:

 *This is what science looks like when it becomes theology.
-This is what liberation looks like when it requires permission.*
+This is what liberation looks like when it requires priviledge.*

 The countdown began.